josephlewisjgl/VSA-Human-VAD/README.md

 To reproduce the ShanghaiTech results of the report, the notebooks STC-01 and STC-02 should be run:

 STC-01.ipynb:
-* Runs pose estimation on the STC dataset
+* Runs pose estimation on the STC dataset (canbe skipped if using pre-extracted poses).

 STC-02.ipynb:
 * Runs the VSA anomaly detection pipeline on the STC dataset outputting the CSV file that is used in the results.